MMCUAVCompany/SmartPayloadProtocol/protocol/protocol.md

 Payloads can transmit data to the control station(GCS/MCS) and via the flight platform use CAN bus in MMCPayloadConnector.
 ## Physical Layer
-CAN bus with standard ID and 1 Mbps baudrate in MMCPayloadConnector.
+CAN bus with standard identifier and 1 Mbps baudrate in MMCPayloadConnector.
 **UPLOAD ID**
 Payloads sent data to MMC flight platform using CAN message which identifier ID length is 11 bits.
 That message ID called `UPLOAD ID`, the user can customize